pasrom/Applied-Robotics-Project/README.md

 Run this procedure at the master computer and also at the raspberry pi.
 On the raspberry pi it will only install ROS and pigpio library and gopigo.

+ 1. Maybe you need to install git first

+		sudo apt-get update && sudo apt install git

- 1. You need to create a folder named workspace in `~/`, for example
+ 2. You need to create a folder named workspace in `~/`, for example

 			mkdir ~/workspace

- 2. clone this repo to your computer and to the raspberry pi
+ 3. clone this repo to your computer and to the raspberry pi

 		 cd ~/workspace
 		 git clone https://github.com/pasrom/Applied-Robotics-Project.git
 		 cd Applied-Robotics-Project/installScripts

- 3. run `install.sh` to automatically install ROS and ORB_SLAM2 with all its dependencies.
+ 4. run `install.sh` to automatically install ROS and ORB_SLAM2 with all its dependencies.

 		  ./install.sh